Conquest of New France: First Quebec campaign

 The third attack was assigned to General Wolfe.
 He had the task of capturing the fortress city of Quebec.
 Admiral Saunders was assigned the task of getting the British forces to Quebec and supporting Wolfe.
 Upon arrival, the army set up base five kilometres from Quebec City at the Île d'Orléans (whose French inhabitants had partially evacuated after the news of Louisbourg surfaced).
 After the British base was firmly established, Wolfe ordered his artillerymen to begin bombarding Quebec City.
 Though the constant bombardment took its toll on civilian morale, it did not represent a real military threat for the French.

-From the beginning, Wolfe understood that British success hinged on being able draw the French army out of their fortifications and into in a decisive battle.
+From the beginning, Wolfe understood that British success hinged on being able draw the French army out of their fortifications and into a decisive battle.
 The French army's principal commander, Louis-Joseph de Montcalm, was, however, always hesitant to commit his troops to a single attack or position.
 Believing that the British campaign would eventually run out of supplies (or would be crushed by Canada's harsh winter), Montcalm's strategy focused primarily on defence.
 As a result, French retaliations were often sporadic, and were sometimes carried out solely by untrained civilian volunteers.